debsindhu/debsindhu.github.io/projects.md

   <img width="60%" height="40%" src="/img/diagram.png">
 </p>

 Overall my research is interdisciplinary spanning diverse domains and techniques like illustrated above.
 A short overview of my current research can be found in the [Brief outline](https://debsindhu.github.io/research/) section.
-Below here some of my current & past projects are listed down.
+Below here some of my current and past projects are listed down.
 Most of the projects (specially Past ones) produced multiple publications including journal, proceedings or talks/posters.
 The following descriptions are taken from those to help describe the work quickly.
 For more details please consult the original publications that can be found in [Publication](https://debsindhu.github.io/publication/) section or feel free to drop me a note or email.

 #### **Current Projects**